RealBgDragon/Thesis_work/README.md

 If you are unfortunate enough to read this code and you consider yourself a web development expert, please stop here and DO NOT PROCEED ANY FURTHER.
-You will probably see so many inefficiencies and bad practices that you will want to die.
+You will probably see so many inefficiencies and bad practices that you will want to kys.